-Labels allow workspace owners to assign permissions to users to grant them access to groups which represent collections of Sources or collections of Personas spaces.
+Labels allow workspace owners to assign permissions to users to grant them access to groups.
+Groups represent collections of Sources, or collections of Spaces.

 To create or configure labels, go to the Labels tab in your workspace settings.
-Only workspace Owners can edit labels.
+Only workspace Owners can manage labels for the entire workspace.